meenumalli/My_portfolio/index.md

 **Project Objective:** In this project you will be provided with real world data which is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The classification goal is to predict if the client will subscribe a term deposit (variable y).

-**Quantifiable result:** We could Classify the type of tumor resulting in 94% accuracy using Logistic Regression and SMOTE .
+**Quantifiable result:** We could Classify whether the client will subscribe to term deposit.
+F!score 94% accuracy using Logistic Regression and SMOTE .

 - in this project we are given real world data which is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
 - The classification goal is to predict if the client will subscribe a term deposit (variable y).